How comes “On the need of Sophic Mercurius ” in Introitus Apertus, become “On the need of Sulphur ” in Waite’s Open Entrance?

 Latin Introitus Apertus: Quisquis auro hoc vellere potiri cupt, sciat aurificum nostrum pulverem, quem lapidem nostrum nominamus, est aurum solum modo digestum in supremum gradum puritatis & subtilis, ad que subtilis fixitatis, ad quem per natura sagaxque artificium potet deduci;

-Translation verbatim: Anyone wishing to have this Golden Fleece has to know that our turning into gold powder, which we call our stone, is only gold raised to the highest degree of purity and subtle fixity, that it can be both caused by nature and the art of a skilfull operator.
+Translation verbatim: Anyone wishing to have this Golden Fleece has to know that our turning into gold powder, which we call our stone, is only gold raised to the highest degree of purity and subtle fixity, that it can be both caused by nature and the art of a skillful operator.

-Open Entrance: and this gold thus perfected is called “our gold,” no longer vulgar, and is the ultimate goal of Nature.
+Open Entrance: this gold thus perfected is called “our gold,” no longer vulgar, and is the ultimate goal of Nature.
 These words, though they may be surprising to some of my readers, are true, as I, an adept, bear witness; and though overwise persons entertain chimerical dreams, Nature herself is most wonderfully simple.
 Gold, then, is the one true principle of purification.
-But our gold is twofold; one kind is mature and fixed, the yellow Laton, and its heart or centre is pure fire.
+But our gold is twofold; one kind is mature and fixed, the yellow Laton, and its heart or center is pure fire.

 Latin Introitus Apertus: Aurum igitur aurificandi, unum, solum principium esto.
 Est autem aurum nostrum duplex, quod ad opus nostrum expetimus, maturum puta, fixum, Latonem flavum, cuius cor sive centrum est ignis purus.